 Abstinence Does Not Have to Be a Permanent Decision

-Any individual can choose to be abstinence at any point in their lifetime, even if they have had sex before.
+Any individual can choose to be abstinent at any point in their lifetime, even if they have had sex before.
 Abstinence does not have to be a permanent condition.
 One can choose to begin and end periods of abstinence whenever they desire.
 Abstinence merely means abstaining from sexual behavior, and a person can choose to abstain from sex for any period of time, even after experiencing a period of being sexually active.

-Benefits of Abstinence (Assuming Complete Adherence to the Practice)
+Advantages of Abstinence (Assuming Complete Adherence to the Practice)